Davy Group: 21st century

 In 2004, Davy opened an office in Cork providing wealth management and corporate finance services to clients in the Munster region.

 By 2005, Davy was responsible for the listings of over 60% of the companies on the Irish Stock Exchange.

 In 2006, it became independent again following a management and staff buy-out of the company with loans provided by Anglo Irish Bank for €316 million, a figure acknowledged to reflect top of market conditions.
 This year also brought the opening of another regional office for Davy, located in Galway.

 The same year, Davy opened a dedicated office for Northern Ireland, located in Belfast city centre.

 In August 2010, Davy opened its first overseas office in London.

 Davy was the only Irish dealer in Irish Government Bonds, when the country returned to the market for the first time since 2010 in January 2012.

 In 2012, Davy Research was named Ireland's No.1 brokerage and also the country's No.1 Equity Research Team in the Institutional Investor All-Europe Research Team 2012 Survey.

 Davy advised the Irish Government on the sale of the national lottery license, operated by the stated owned An Post.

 On 8 March 2012, Davy announced acquired Bloxham Stockbrokers private client business.
 The following May, Davy announced that it had acquired Bloxham's asset management business.
 The deal, together with the acquisition of Bloxham's private client business added approximately €1.2billion to the value of assets under management by Davy.

 On 3 October 2012, Davy launched Davy Select, an online investment fund "supermarket" aimed at consumers looking to invest as little as €500 in a pension.

 The platform – which cost Davy €10 million to develop – was modelled on UK online fund selection sites which captured 20 per cent of the market in five years.
 Davy called for the abolition of exit charges by all pension providers "so that consumers can invest on the basis of performance and service and not be restricted by anti-consumer lock-in agreements".

 When the Irish Stock Exchange demutualised in April 2014, the broker became its largest shareholder holding 37.5% of the Exchange.

+In 2018, Davy along with Bastow Charleton Wealth Management (BCWM) were appointed by the liquidator of Custom House Capital to take over the return and administration of client funds following the collapse of the company following a fraud.

 In 2022, J&E Davy Stockbrokers (trading as Davy) was acquired by Bank of Ireland in a €427m deal.